bnb-chain/bnb-chain.github.io/docs/BSC-FAQs.md

 EVM means Ethereum Virtual Machine.
 Any smart-contract written to run in EVM can be easily ported to BNB Smart Chain .

-## Can developers make hybrid Dapps using both Beacon Chain  and BNB Smart Chain  in one single Dapp?
+## Can developers make hybrid Dapps using both BNB Beacon Chain  and BNB Smart Chain  in one single Dapp?

 Yes, with the help of native cross-chain functions